Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Stealing

-The main character starts with the money they stole.
-Players are able to heist if they need more money.
+The main character starts the game with a set amount of money.
+If the player requires more money they need to heist.
 There is, however, a chance of getting caught.
 Players are informed of the odds of capture before they attempt a heist and can abort if they feel the risks are too great.
 Players have 5 attempts to steal.
 If they use all 5 attempts before escaping, they will be caught and the game is over.

-The game is over when the player is either caught by interpol, run out of money or run out of stamina.

 [Back to top](#airport-heist)